Build vs. Buy Software for Ecommerce: The Ultimate Guide

 Use Cases: Do you have a proper understanding of the use cases of the end result?

 In the early stages of decision-making, it’s critical to answer the question of what use cases you intend for your new software to solve.
-The use case behind the platform or middleware influences who the stakeholders will be.
+The use case behind the platform or ecommerce middleware influences who the stakeholders will be.
 Who will use this solution regularly in their day-to-day lives?

 For example, when building an integration for accounting data collection, analytics, and reporting, the stakeholders are typically CEOs, CFOs, and other executives who need to acquire profitability insights to gauge the organization’s success.